cloud-gov/cg-site/_kbarticles/2025-03-27-monitoring-app-metrics-opensearch.md

 more helpful is to see the trends in your application's health metrics over time and in particular whether they correlate to observed performance issues for your application.

-Logs containining these application metrics are already ingested into the [OpenSearch instance for customer logs][opensearch prod].
+Logs containing these application metrics are already ingested into the [OpenSearch instance for customer logs][opensearch prod].
 Furthermore, there are already built-in visualizations and dashboards for viewing these metrics for your applications.

 To view the dashboards for application metrics, follow these steps: